intel/power-optimization-library/pkg/power/README.md

   borders of scaling_min_freq and scaling_max_freq.

 ### acpi-cpufreq
-  The acpi-cpufreq driver operates much like the P-state driver but has a number of both static and dynamic governors.
+  The acpi-cpufreq driver setting operates much like the P-state driver but has a different set of available governors.
 For more information see [here](https://www.kernel.org/doc/html/v4.12/admin-guide/pm/cpufreq.html).
   One thing to note is that acpi-cpufreq reports the base clock as the frequency hardware limits however the P-state driver uses turbo frequency limits.
-  Both drivers can make use of turbo frequency however acpi-cpufreq will exceed its hardware frequency limits when using turbo frequency.
+  Both drivers can make use of turbo frequency; however, acpi-cpufreq can exceed hardware frequency limits when using turbo frequency.
 This is important to take into account when setting frequencies for profiles.
 ## Topology

 Topology discovery is done via reading /sys/devices/system/cpuN/topology/{physical_package_id,die_id,core_id}.
 Based on